• Recipes

 Topping

-• 60 mL (1/4 cup) heavy cream or melted butter
+• 60 mL heavy cream, or melted butter works

-• 2-3 Tbsp raw or granulated sugar for sprinkling on top
+• 2-3 Tbsp raw or granulated sugar, for sprinkling on top

 • vanilla ice cream for topping